-Within the Veterans Health Administration of the Department of Veterans Affairs, Public Health brings a public health approach to protecting the health of Veterans and staff.
+Within the Veterans Health Administration of the Department of Veterans Affairs, the Office of Patient Care Services brings a public health approach to protecting the health of Veterans and staff.

-Our mission is reflected in four pillars that uphold the ideals, initiatives, services, and programs within the office:
+This is reflected in four pillars that uphold our ideals, initiatives, services, and programs:

-Here are the groups and centers within the office that cover a range of programs to protect and promote the health of Veterans and staff:
+Here are the services and centers within Patient Care Services that cover a range of programs to protect and promote the health of Veterans and staff:

-The Post-Deployment Health group assesses the impact of environmental agents exposures, conducts environmental epidemiology studies, reviews the effects of radiation and physical exposures, and oversees the War Related Illness and Injury Study Centers.
+- Health Outcomes Military Exposures assesses the impact of environmental agents exposures, conducts environmental epidemiology studies, reviews the effects of radiation and physical exposures, and oversees the War Related Illness and Injury Study Center.

-The Occupational Health group addresses employee matters through the infrastructure of clinical occupational health, workers' compensation, and health promotion.
-Occupational Health manages signature health care hazards such as violence prevention, safe patient handling, and sharps exposures.
-This group includes the national Center for Occupational Health and Infection Control (COHIC).
+- Occupational Health Services addresses employee matters through the infrastructure of employee occupational health, workers' compensation, and health promotion.
+Occupational Health manages health care hazards such as violence prevention, safe patient handling and mobility, and sharps exposures.

 - The Veterans Emergency Management Evaluation Center (VEMEC) identifies best practices to mitigate, prepare for and respond to national emergencies and natural disasters.